A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Introduction

-The phase of acceleration in the late universe is usually ascribed to the cosmological constant $\Lambda$ which is equivalent to a constant energy density $\rho_{\Lambda}=\Lambda/(8\pi G)=7.02\, 10^{-24}\, {\rm g}/{\rm m}^3$ called the dark energy \cite{cst}.
-This acceleration can be modeled by an equation of state $p=-\rho c^2$, implying a constant energy density identified with the cosmological density $\rho_{\Lambda}$.
-As a result of the dark energy, the universe expands exponentially rapidly on a timescale of the order of the cosmological time $t_{\Lambda}=1.46\, 10^{18} \, {\rm s}$ (de Sitter solution).
+The phase of acceleration in the late universe is usually ascribed to the cosmological constant $\Lambda$ which is equivalent to a constant energy density $\rho_{\Lambda}=\Lambda/(8\pi G)=7.02\times 10^{-24}\, {\rm g}/{\rm m}^3$ called the dark energy \cite{cst}.
+This acceleration can be modeled by an equation of state $p=-\rho c^2$ implying a constant energy density identified with the cosmological density $\rho_{\Lambda}$.
+As a result of the dark energy, the universe expands exponentially rapidly on a timescale of the order of the cosmological time $t_{\Lambda}=1/(G\rho_{\Lambda})^{1/2}=(8\pi/\Lambda)^{1/2}=1.46\times 10^{18}\, {\rm s}$ (de Sitter solution).
 This leads to a phase of late inflation.
+Instead of introducing a cosmological constant, some authors have proposed to explain the acceleration of the universe in terms of a dark energy with a time-varying density associated with a canonical scalar field called quintessence \cite{quintessence1,quintessence2,quintessence3,quintessence4, quintessence5,quintessence6,quintessence7,quintessence8,quintessence9, quintessence10,quintessence11,quintessence12,quintessence13}, or in terms of a tachyonic field \cite{sen,tachyon1,tachyon2,tachyon3}.

-Between the phase of early inflation and the phase of late accelerated expansion, the universe is in the radiation era, then in the matter era \cite{weinberg}.
+Between the phase of early inflation and the phase of late accelerating expansion, the universe is in the radiation era, then in the matter era \cite{weinberg}.
 These phases are described by a linear equation of state $p=\alpha\rho c^2$ with $\alpha=1/3$ for the radiation and $\alpha=0$ for the pressureless matter (including baryonic matter and dark matter).
 The scale factor increases algebraically as $t^{2/[3(1+\alpha)]}$ and the density decreases algebraically as $t^{-2}$.
 For $\alpha>-1/3$, the universe is decelerating.

-In recent works \cite{chavanis}, we have proposed to describe the transition between a phase of algebraic expansion ($p=\alpha\rho c^2$) and a phase of exponential expansion ($p=-\rho c^2$) by a generalized polytropic equation of state of the form
+In recent works \cite{chavanis1,chavanis2,chavanis3,chavanisAIP}, we have proposed to describe the transition between a phase of algebraic expansion ($p=\alpha\rho c^2$) and a phase of exponential expansion ($p=-\rho c^2$) by a generalized polytropic equation of state of the form